quz2004/COS243/Gradio-tutorial-basics.md

 ## Step 1: Creating a Basic Interface

-Let's start with a simple example to understand the basics of Gradio.
+Let's start with a simple example to help you understand the basics of Gradio.

 ```python
 import gradio as gr